Signing up and posting your role as an employer

 Recruitment advice and guidance by Acas.

 Do you advertise unpaid internships / work placements?

 We do not advertise unpaid work placements on Creative opportunities.
-We only post paid job vacancies and internships.
+We only post paid job jobs and internships and competitions and volunteering roles according to our Policy.
 This is a decision by the University to makes sure that opportunities are open to all, not just those that can afford to work for free.

 Are students on internships covered by the University’s insurance?

 Students who do internships advertised on Creative Opportunities are doing so outside their academic study.
 So they are not covered by the University’s insurance.
 It is mandatory that employers make sure all graduates and students undertaking work for them are covered by Employee Insurance.